datastax/spark-cassandra-connector/doc/5_saving.md

     case object Null extends CassandraOption[Nothing]
 ```

-This can be used when reading and writing from C*.
+This can be used when reading and writing from Cassandra.
 When a column is loaded as a `CassandraOption`
 any missing columns will be represented as `Unset`.
 On writing, these parameters will remain unbound.
 This means a table loaded via `CassandraOption` can be written to a second table without any missing
 column values being treated as deletes.